aslammc/GCPLabs/README.md

 gcloud dataproc clusters create cluster-af51 --region us-west1 --zone us-west1-a --master-machine-type e2-standard-2 --master-boot-disk-size 500 --num-workers 2 --worker-machine-type e2-standard-2 --worker-boot-disk-size 500 --num-secondary-workers 2 --secondary-worker-boot-disk-type --secondary-worker-boot-disk-size 0 --num-secondary-worker-local-ssds null --image-version 2.1-debian11 --secondary-worker-type preemptible --project ProjectID

 //Once created the cluster, go to the Dataproc cluster's details, then navigate to 'VM Instances'.
 SSH into the master server.
 If SSH is not enabled, wait for some time.
-Once you're connected to the master server, execute the following command (the same command will be provided in the quest): 'hdfs dfs -cp gs://cloud-training/gsp323/data.txt /data.txt##
+Once you're connected to the master server, execute the following command (the same command will be provided in the quest):

+hdfs dfs -cp gs://cloud-training/gsp323/data.txt

 Now submit the jobs as per the quest, change the values as per the quest